mzurzolo/STBS/Python/README.md

 * Open a terminal ![terminal](Pictures/terminal.png) ![terminal2](Pictures/terminal2.png)
 * Run these commands:

+  - `sudo apt-get update`
+  - `sudo apt-get -y install libbz2-1.0:amd64`
-  - `sudo apt-get update ; sudo apt-get -y install libbz2-1.0:amd64 libgl1:amd64`
+  - `sudo apt-get -y install libgl1:amd64`

     - These commands will install packages you need to install anaconda.
 You can paste things into a terminal with right click + paste, or ctrl-shift-v (regular ctrl-v doesn't work).
 Do not run the next command until the Anaconda download finishes.